What is different about Advance Directives in the State of Michigan?

 Michigan has two kinds of Advance Directives.
 One is the Durable Power of Attorney for Healthcare (DPOA-HC), which can be used in both inpatient and ambulatory care settings within the University of Michigan Hospitals and Health Centers.
 The other is a Do-Not-Resuscitate (DNR) Declaration, which is for non-hospital settings.
 If either of these legal documents is missing certain elements, they may not be valid; however, the information in them could be used to show a patient’s intent or wishes regarding treatment choices.

 A “living will” is not recognized as a legally binding Advance Directive in Michigan.
 However, a living will is sometimes combined with a valid Durable Power of Attorney for Health Care to help the Patient Advocate named in the DPOA-HC to understand the patient’s treatment choices.

 - Advance Directives Durable Power of Attorney for Health Care booklet with forms – This booklet gives more information about Advance Directives as well as forms for Durable Power of Attorney for Health Care and the Do-Not-Resuscitate (DNR) Declarations.

-You can get printed copies of the Advance Directives Durable Power of Attorney for Health Care booklet at:
+For more information or for assistance with advance directives, please contact one of the resources below.
+You can also get printed copies of the Advance Directives Durable Power of Attorney for Health Care booklet at these locations: